Writing Buyer Love Letters to a Home Seller Does Not Work

 Writing Buyer Love Letters Does Not Work

-Ah, real etate – the business of home buying and selling, where several parameters come together.
+Ah, real estate – the business of home buying and selling, where several parameters come together.
 From the first step of deciding on selling your home to the later stages of escrow, the process is very intricate.

 I’ll explain why these so-called love letters are insignificant and ineffective in today’s housing market.